 - Allowing unauthorized persons within the work premise.

-How should you give the Employee Warning Form?
+How Should you Give the Employee Warning Notice?

-When thinking of giving the form to an employee, be sure you do it in the right way.
+When thinking of giving the warning notice to an employee, be sure you do it in the right way.
 Here are some useful tips that you can use:

-- Makes sure you issue the form in an office as it’s a formal letter.
+- Makes sure you issue the warning notice in an office as it’s a formal letter.

 - First, issue a verbal warning before following with a written form.